sushantgirdhar1/HarukaAya/README.md

 * AyraHikari - weather
 * Paul Larsen - marie creator, inspiration to do many things
 * FFBot - for translations functions
+* Akito - For All the things though , thug man,  Haruka Aya Bot , Evo Manager etc cant list here , He is Pro .

 And much more that we couldn't list it here!